Config

 }

-Use pinchtab config init to create a nested config file.
+Use pinchtab config init to create the current nested format.

 Validation